jacobzacarias/symphonySmackDown/README.md

 # symphonySmackDown
-Open source mobile rhythm game made in c++
+Concept for an source mobile rhythm game originally planned to be made in c++ and later transitioned to GDScript

 # Gesture Game Controller